dherath/dherath.github.io/_posts/2017-07-15-serial-snake-robot.md

 }
 ```

-And thats it, The `gif` below shows the snake robot simulation as described by the code above.
+And that's it, The `gif` below shows the snake robot simulation as described by the code above.
 This proof-of-concept shows that it is in-fact possible to replicate complex biological motion from simple methods like.
-However this is far from perfect, right now this snake has no idea where its going, and neither is it capable of controlling its speed or optimizing its movement based on environmental constraints.
+However, this is far from perfect, right now this snake has no idea where it's going, and neither is it capable of controlling its speed or optimizing its movement based on environmental constraints.
 If you'd like to work on this code or need this for some other project feel free to get it from [here](https://github.com/dherath/Snake_Robots/tree/master/serial_snake_robot){: target="blank"}.

 ![snakeRobot2](https://raw.githubusercontent.com/dherath/WebsiteMaterial/master/2017/post_2_serial_snake_robot/snakeRobot2.gif){: width="500px"}